 So, it pondered an important question.

-Could it find a payment technology that would create a better experience for account holders, improve security, combat fraud, and ultimately attract new customers?
+Could it find a payment technology to create a better experience for account holders, improve security, combat fraud, and ultimately attract new customers?

 And could this new tech help BNPP differentiate itself from other banks as a genuine innovator?